MatthiasHarzer/docker-compose-remote-manager/README.md

             // It's also possible to use a list of access keys (logical OR) "access-key": [
                 "abc",
+                "def",
+            ]
+        },
+        "forth-service": {
+          "cwd": "/path/to/dir",

-                // It's also possible to restrict an access key to certain scopes {
+          // It's also possible to restrict an access key to certain scopes "access-key": {
-                    "key": "$general",
+            "key": "$general",  // Specify the key
-                    "scope": [
+            "scope": [          // Restrict to specific scopes "logs",
-                        "logs",
                 "status"
             ]
           }
-            ]
         }
         ...
     }